lucas-vilar/python_fundamentals/Strings/README.md

 returns the index of the first occurence of the given string.

 #### count():
-Return the number of occurence of the given string.
+Returns the number of occurence of the given string.

 #### partition():
 Splits the string in the first occurence of the given separator.